Reviews You Can Rely On

 Cannot connect via Bluetooth

 Who it's best for: The Logitech G Pro is the ultimate mouse for gamers looking to free themselves from the constraints of pesky wires.
-You would be hard-pressed to sense the minuscule difference in performance between this mouse and the most cutting-edge wired gaming mice.
-The G Pro is also perfectly symmetrical in design, making it a rare example of such a high-end mouse that's suitable for both righties and lefties.
+You would be hard-pressed to sense the minute difference in performance between this mouse and the most cutting-edge wired gaming mice.
+The G Pro is perfectly symmetrical in design, making it a rare example of a high-end mouse that's suitable for both righties and lefties.

 Should you buy it?
 There's little reason not to purchase the Logitech G Pro if your priority is to find the best-performing wireless mouse.
 However, it definitely falls short on self-expression compared to other gaming mice.
 There is almost no RGB customization available for this mouse–the only part that lights up is the small Logitech G logo.
 It also lacks the dozen or so customizable buttons that many MMO or MOBA players are likely to seek for their personalized gameplay needs.
 However, if a no-frills approach to high-end wireless gaming sounds appealing to you, this is the mouse to buy.